mindkin/hourfleet/docs/configure.md

 # Let's Configure

-IMPORTANT: At this time, we are still building out the self-serve experience right inside the Hourfleet App, so that operators like yourself can make these configuration changes directly yourself easily.
+IMPORTANT: At this time, we are still building out the self-serve configuration experience right inside the Hourfleet App, so that operators like yourself can make these configuration changes directly yourself very easily.
+You can configure many settings right now in the 'Operators' Dashboard already.

-For now though, the pages below show you the things that can be changed, but dont allow you to change them.
+Sign in to your Car Share, you should be taken to the operators dashbaord automatically.
+From the left menu select 'Your Car Share' then select 'Settings'.

-For all changes that you want to make, please POST your changes (text, links and images) to hourfleet support (in your dedicated slack channel) and we will make the updates for you.
+In the interim, for the sections that you cannot change in the Operators Dashbaord, please send your changes (text, links and images) to Hourfleet Support in you private Slack channel or email to [support@hourfleet.com](mailto:support.hourfleet.com) and we will make the updates manually for you.

 Essential Areas:

-- [Branding & SEO](configure-branding.html) its your site, make it look and smell like yours on the internet
+- [Branding & SEO](configure-branding.html) its your site, make it look and smell like yours on the internet.
+(Use Operators Dashboard)
 - [Support, Live Chat and Analytics](configure-support.html) provide your users with necessary contact and support details
 - [Settings](configure-settings.html) basic localisation settings for your part of the world

 Common Areas:

-- [Navigation](configure-navigation.html) link together your main business website and the Hourfleet Web App
+- [Navigation](configure-navigation.html) link together your main business website and the Hourfleet Web App (Use Operators Dashboard)
 - [Business Model](configure-businessmodel.html) define the rules around how car sharing works in your business

 Other Areas: